-Many of the resolutions were met with hearty applause but were not officially adopted due to the extreme, bold nature of the language.
-According to Meriwether Jones in a letter 30 years after the fact, Edmund Randolph, Peyton's nephew, claimed that "himself, and some other young patriots were so captivated with [the resolutions'] point and elegance, that they procured their publication by subscription."
+Many of the resolutions were met with hearty applause, but were not officially adopted due to the extreme, bold nature of the language.
+According to Meriwether Jones in a letter written 30 years after the fact, Edmund Randolph, Peyton's nephew, claimed that "himself, and some other young patriots were so captivated with [the resolutions'] point and elegance, that they procured their publication by subscription."

-In a lengthy introduction, which comprises one-third of the document, Jefferson sets the tone by reciting the indignities borne by the colonies at the hands of previous reigns.
+After a lengthy introduction, which comprises one third of the document, Jefferson sets the tone by reciting the indignities borne by the colonies at the hands of previous reigns.

 He devotes the rest of the tract to listing "that rapid and bold succession of injuries which is likely to distinguish the present from all other periods of American history."
 He explores a "series of oppressions," which he describes as "a deliberate, systematical plan of reducing [the colonies] to slavery."
-Among these are acts limiting free trade, restricting commerce and imposing duties.

-He gives special mention to "An act for suspending the legislature of New York" as "a phenomenon unknown in nature."
-His evaluation of the act that closed the port of Boston is particularly passionate as he describes the act, its repercussions, its afterlife and the hardships endured by those immediately affected.
+Among these are acts limiting free trade, restricting commerce, and imposing duties.
+He gives special mention to the act entitled "An act for suspending the legislature of New York" as "a phenomenon unknown in nature."
+His evaluation of the act that closed the port of Boston is particularly passionate as he describes the act, its repercussions, its afterlife, and the hardships endured by those immediately affected.

-In the final paragraph of his evaluation, Jefferson concludes, "If the pulse of [the king's] people shall beat calmly under this experiment, another and another will be tried till the measurement of despotism be filled up."
-It is easy to see why the members of the delegation decided against formally adopting these resolutions in their received form.
+In his final paragraph of this evaluation, he concludes, "If the pulse of [the king's] people shall beat calmly under this experiment, another and another will be tried till the measurement of despotism be filled up."

-The last section of the essay focuses on what Jefferson calls "the conduct of his Majesty, as holding the executive powers of the laws of these States, and mark out his deviations from the line of duty."
-Jefferson briefly traces the history of the king's veto right, its passing into disuse and George III's resurrection and implementation of it.
+The last section of the essay focuses on what Jefferson calls "the conduct of His Majesty, as holding the executive powers of the laws of these States, and mark out his deviations from the line of duty."
+Jefferson briefly traces the history of the king's veto right, its passing into disuse, and George III's resurrection and implementation of it.

-He continues with an attack on his Majesty's inattention to the confirmation or negation of laws that render the judicial process passive and toothless.
-Other similar transgressions are analyzed and dissected until finally, at the end of 23 pages, Jefferson concludes with what reads as almost respectful: "This, Sire, is our . . . determined resolution . . . that you will be pleased . . . to procure redress of these . . . grievances, to quiet the minds of your subjects . . . against any apprehensions of future encroachment, to establish fraternal love and harmony through . . . all British America."
+He continues with an attack on His Majesty's inattention to the confirmation or negation of laws that render the judicial process passive and toothless.
+Other similar transgressions are analyzed and dissected until finally, at the end of 23 pages, Jefferson ends with what reads as almost respectful: "This, Sire, is our... determined resolution... that you will be pleased... to procure redress of these... grievances, to quiet the minds of your subjects... against any apprehensions of future encroachment, to establish fraternal love and harmony through... all British America."